Archaeological Sites of Bat, Al-Khutm and Al-Ayn: Al-Khutm

 The ruins at Al-Khutm are thought to have derived from a stone fort, with a tower made of rock with a diameter of 20 m.
 They are located 2 km west of Bat.

 Al-Ayn

 Al-Ayn is a small necropolis, although it is in the best condition of the three necropolises.
 It is located 22 km southeast of Bat.

 Conservation

 The sites have not been subjected to restoration or other types of conservation before the protection provided by UNESCO, so their isolation has been their only protection.
 One of the greatest dangers concerning the sites preservation comes from locals who take building material from the archaeological sites.

 Development

 A road between Oman and Saudi Arabia, which goes through the villages, was completed in September 2021.
+Measuring between 700 and 800 km in total, it extends from the town of Ibri in Oman to Al-Ahsa in eastern Saudi Arabia.
+The Omani side of the road measures approximately 160 km, and the Saudi side 580 km.